EmmaShedden/logm-standard-brownian-motion/README.md

 For `.ipynb` files.

 #### Option 0 (preferred): Jupyter (in browser)
-In the command line:
-1. Navigate to the top level of the repository.
+##### First time setup:
-2. Run `pip install conda` if you don't already have it.
+1. Run `pip install conda` if you don't already have it.
-3. Run `conda env list`.
+2. Run `conda env list`.
 You should see a `base` environment with a filepath.
-4. Run `source [path-to-base]/bin/activate` to activate the virtual environment.
+3. Run `conda activate base` to activate the virtual environment.
 Alternatively, you can create and use a different virtual environment for this project.
-5. Run `pip install ipykernel ipython jupyter jupyterlab`.
+4. Run `pip install ipykernel ipython jupyter jupyterlab`.
+5. Run `python3 -m ipykernel install --user --name=[choose-a-name-related-to-this-project]`.
+This starts a python kernel, using the current virtual environment, for the  Jupyter notebook to connect to.
 6. Run `pip install -U "jupyter-server<2.0.0"`.
 7. Run `jupyter notebook`.
 Check for errors in the output and follow any instructions (e.g. missing packages) depending on your setup.
 You may need to repeat this command multiple times until all errors are resolved.
     - If you use WSL/WSL2 on Windows, run `jupyter notebook --port=8889 --no-browser` instead.
     - You can safely ignore any prompts related to upgrading to Notebook 7.
+    - You can safely ignore most warnings.
 8. At the end of the output from the previous command, there will be a block of text like the following.
 Follow the instructions to open the project directory in Jupyter.
 ```
 [C 22:32:19.671 NotebookApp]